erlang/otp/INSTALL-WIN32.md

     used but Sun's Java compiler and virtual machine...

-    If you are going to build a 64bit Windows version, you should make sure to get MinGWs 64bit gcc installed with cygwin.
+    If you are going to build a 64bit Windows version, you should make sure to get MinGW's 64bit gcc installed with cygwin.
 It's in one of the development packages.

     URL: <http://www.cygwin.com>